Only 1 spots left for this Fall 2023

 Here are some of the exciting updates all Rusty Animator School Students will get access to regardless of what term they joined:

-Only Students of Rusty Animator will have access so he will be unique to studios who view your demo reel.
+Only Students of Rusty Animator will have access to these rigs so they will be unique to studios who view your demo reel.

 More World Class Mentors